-Production overview
+Production overview/ Coal mining

-During the FY2017 the Company decreased its total production output on operating assets down to 358.3 thousand tonnes as opposed to 433.9 thousand tonnes in FY2017 or by 17.4% y-o-y.
-One of the factors majorly influencing production results was the trade blockade with the territory of military conflict.
+In the FY2018 total output composed 121.8 thousand tonnes as opposed to 358.3 thousand tonnes in FY2017 or decreased by 66.0% y-o-y under the continued trade blockade on the territory of most assets location.

-As was mentioned earlier the trade blockade has majorly influenced Company's business and production results as most of the coal mined at the Company's assets was sold to Ukrainian Thermal Power Plants.
-Thus the assets of the Company that are located on the territory, which is not under Ukrainian control, were temporarily idled as transportation of coal to ultimate customer turned out to be impossible.
+As was reported earlier, assets of the Company that are located on the territory, which are not under control of Ukrainian authorities were temporarily idled as transportation of coal to ultimate customer turned out to be impossible.